 With our announcements out of the way, here’s what we’ve got on tap this month:

-All that, and of course we also have our usual assortment of author and artist spotlights, along with feature interviews with bestselling author James S. A. Corey and physicist Lawrence Krauss.
+All that, and of course we also have our usual assortment of author and artist spotlights, along with a feature interview with security expert and futurist Marc Goodman, and of course the latest installment of our book review column.

 Well, that’s all there is to report this month.
 Thanks for reading!